This set of Electrical Measurements online test focuses on “Voltage to Frequency Converter Type Integrating DVM”.

 1. In a voltage to frequency converter type integrated DVM _____________

 d) frequency is converted to time

 Explanation: We know that the quantities time and frequency are related to each other.
 Voltage is converted into time in a voltage to frequency converter type integrating DVM.

 2. Input voltage is measured by ____________

 Explanation: A pulse train is generated.
 Their frequency depends on the frequency of the unknown voltage.
 Number of pulses present in a definite interval are counted.
 Unknown input voltage is a measure of the pulses generated.

-3. Main component of an integrating type DVM is
+3. What is the main component of an integrating type DVM?

 c) op amp